SRN Data Center Network Connectivity

 Assuming you have committed to getting rack space in one of our Research Data Centers, here are the next steps:

-3. Using our guide as a reference, decide on a network architecture.
+- Using our guide as a reference, decide on a network architecture.
 That includes the number of VLANs, and the number and size of subnets.
+This is also where you decide if you want to stretch one or more VLANs to Campus.

 If you are not able to complete these steps yourself, and your School cannot help, we may be able to provide assistance.
 The Stanford Research Computing Center and the Technology Consulting Group have experience in network & cluster design and implementation.
 Assistance with Steps 1 through 3 will typically involve charges at the University IT Time and Materials rate.
 Assistance with Step 5 would normally be provided as part of an ongoing support contract.